Version 3.0; June 8, 2020

 1.3 Admission to the Planetary Sciences Track:

-For information on general UCF graduate admissions requirements that apply to all prospective students, please visit the Admissions and Registration section of the Graduate Catalog and the Physics Masters/Doctoral Handbook.
-Applicants must apply apply online.
-All requested materials must be submitted by the established deadline(s).
-In addition to the general UCF graduate admission requirements, applicants to this program must provide:
+For information on general UCF graduate admissions requirements that apply to all prospective students, please visit the Admissions and Registration section of the Graduate Catalog and the Physics Master’s/Doctoral Handbook.
+Applicants must apply online.

 2.1 Ph.D.
 Requirements:

-A minimum of 72 credit hours beyond the bachelors degree or 42 hours beyond the masters degree.
-This includes completion of 6 core courses (18 hours) listed below, 5 electives (15 hours) of regular coursework selected in consultation with the students Supervisory Committee, a minimum of 15 hours of dissertation (AST and PHY 7980), and the remaining 24 hours of appropriately selected research, dissertation, and elective courses.
+The Graduate Catalog gives information on the Ph.D. program requirements, which we summarize here.
+We require a minimum of 72 credit hours beyond the Bachelor’s degree or 42 hours beyond the Master’s degree.
+This includes completion of 6 core courses (18 hours) listed below, 5 electives (15 hours) of regular coursework selected in consultation with the student’s Supervisory Committee, a minimum of 15 hours of dissertation (AST and PHY 7980), and the remaining 24 hours of appropriately selected research, dissertation, and elective courses.
 Courses must be selected so that at least one-half of the 72 hours are at 6000 level or higher.
 No more than 12 hours of independent study (AST and PHY 6908) may be credited toward the Ph.D. degree.
-The Ph.D. includes a Candidacy Exam to be taken after the completion of the core courses, a written dissertation, and a dissertation defense before the student’s supervisory committee.
+The Ph.D. includes a Candidacy Exam to be taken after the completion of the core courses, a written dissertation, and a dissertation defense before the student’s Supervisory Committee.

-Master’s requirements include at least 33 hours of graduate course work as directed by the student’s supervisory committee.
-This must include at least 15 hours of courses from the planetary core listed below and 6 hours of Thesis Preparation (PHY and AST 6971) with the remainder being electives and directed research classes chosen in consultation with the supervisory committee.
+The Graduate Catalog gives information on the M.S. program requirements, which we summarize here.
+Master’s requirements include at least 33 hours of graduate course work as directed by the student’s Supervisory Committee.
+This must include at least 15 hours of courses from the planetary core listed below and 6 hours of Thesis Preparation (PHY and AST 6971) with the remainder being electives and directed research classes chosen in consultation with the student’s Supervisory Committee.
 At least half of the total credits must be at the 6000 level.
 No more than 6 hours of independent study (AST and PHY 6908) may be credited toward the M.S. degree.
 The Master’s Degree in planetary sciences includes a thesis and its defense.
-There is no non-thesis Master’s degree in the planetary sciences track.
+There is no non-thesis Master’s degree in the Planetary Sciences Track.

 2.3 Planetary Sciences Core: